crossplane-contrib/function-cue/examples/simple/README.md

 ### Unit tests

-`xp-function-cue` has a subcommand called `cue-test` that allows you to write unit tests for various inputs and outputs.
+`fn-cue-tools` has a subcommand called `cue-test` that allows you to write unit tests for various inputs and outputs.
 This is _extremely_ primitive but still very useful.

 This works as follows: